West Side Story is showing now in cinemas nationwide.

 Mike Faist as Riff and Ansel Elgort as Tony in 20th Century Studios’ WEST SIDE STORY. © 2021 20th Century Studios.
 All Rights Reserved.

-Meanwhile, across the slowly disappearing block, they call home, The Sharks are a Puerto Rican gang are led by the fiery Bernardo (David Alvarez).
-A man who has a loving but complicated relationship with Anita (the brilliant Ariana DeBose) while protecting his sister Maria, played by Rachel Zegler in a stunning debut performance.
-But, when Tony meets Maria, the sectarian violence between The Jet’s and The Shark’s takes on a new intensity with devastating consequences.
+Meanwhile, across the slowly disappearing block, they call home, The Sharks are a Puerto Rican gang led by the fiery Bernardo (David Alvarez).
+Bernado is in a loving but complicated relationship with Anita (the brilliant Ariana DeBose).
+Anita protects his sister Maria, played by the stunning Rachel Zegler, from the gang warfare surrounding them.
+But, when Tony meets Maria, the sectarian violence between The Jets and The Sharks takes on a new intensity with devastating consequences.

-As a critic, it’s fair to say that I watch a hell of a lot of movies; however, few have me shedding a tear just fifteen minutes into their runtime due to the sheer cinematic power they carry.
-Spielberg’s West Side Story didn’t just have me shedding a solitary tear; it had me silently blubbing into my facemask due to its beauty.
-Not only is Spielberg’s film a love letter to Wise, Robbins, Sondheim and Bernstein, but it is also a demonstration of Spielberg’s enduring ability to bring us legendary cinematic stories that transcend time.
+As a critic, I watch a lot of movies, and few have me shedding a tear just fifteen minutes into their runtime due to the cinematic power they carry.
+But Spielberg’s West Side Story didn’t just have me shedding a solitary tear; it had me silently blubbing into my facemask due to its sheer beauty.
+Spielberg’s film is a love letter to Wise, Robbins, Sondheim and Bernstein and a celebration of cinema.

 Is West Side Story one of the best films of the year?
 Yes.
 Is West Side Story a masterpiece that reminds us of the sheer power cinema can wield?
 Undoubtedly.
-Spielberg’s film reminds us all of the artistry, beauty and emotional power of the big screen, and maybe more than any other film of 2021, it reminds us why cinema must be protected as the home of movies big and small.
+Spielberg’s film reminds us of the artistry, beauty and emotional power of the big screen, and maybe more than any other film of 2021, it reminds us why cinema must be protected as the home of the movie, whether big or small.